- Conduct a history and physical exam for low back pain and be able to differentiate between the possible causes

 - Appropriate and timely investigation of urgent or potentially serious conditions

-- Evidence-informed management of low back and neck pain, including non-pharmacological physical treatment, pharmacological modalities, return to work strategies, and secondary prevention.
+- Evidence-informed management of low back and neck pain, including non-pharmacological treatment, pharmacological modalities, return to work strategies, and secondary prevention.

 Low Back Pain Clinical Card 2014